SummitXY/DMAI/blur-detect-model/README.md

 If you want use the Single Residual Block model, you must add `--res-block` in `train.sh`

 If you add nothing , the default model is Single-Conv-Layer Model

+And there are many other parameter you can find in `train.py`

+### evaluate

+Add `-e` or`--evaluate` in `train.sh` and the model will just run evaluating function with validation set

+### Filter Images

+When you train the model, you can get many best model step by step named `XXXX.pth.tar`.
+If you wanna use the best model to select pictures ,you should add `--resume` and the best model package path in `filter.sh`

+Similarly, there are many parameters in `filter.py`